PS5 Does Not Support 1440p Native Resolution, Sony Confirms

 Does the Lack of 1440p Native Resolution on PS5 Matter?

 Image Credit: Sony

 Resolution is essentially the quality of the image you’re receiving on your screen.
-It’s a huge selling point of the Xbox Series X, which many agree is the strongest next-gen console.HD a few years ago used to mean 1080p.
+It’s a huge selling point of the Xbox Series X (other than the price), which many agree is the strongest next-gen console.HD a few years ago used to mean 1080p.
 Now, 4K is the new talk of the town.
 In between the two is 1440p, a more high-definition resolution that does not require 4K screen capabilities.
 When a screen supports a specific resolution, then that is considered native support.
 Essentially, no TV supports 1440p.
 Many PC monitors do, but most TVs either support 1080p or 4K.
 If a TV supports 4K, then 1440p is going to get automatically upgraded to 4K.